Evolution of Cosmic Voids: Structure, Galaxies, and Dynamics

 The left panel of Figure~\ref{fig:lf} presents the $r$-band luminosity function for the three void categories (Small, Large, and All voids) across multiple redshifts.
 Solid lines denote the best-fit Schechter functions obtained via least-squares fitting to the stacked void samples, while the SDSS measurement at $z\!\sim\!0$ is overplotted as a black dashed line to provide a direct low-redshift benchmark.
 The characteristic Schechter form—a power-law faint end dominated by low-mass galaxies and an exponential cutoff at the bright end populated by rare, massive systems—is evident in both the simulations and the SDSS data.
 As expected for underdense environments, bright galaxies are scarce and the population is dominated by fainter objects \citep{rojas2004}.
 The corresponding best-fit Schechter parameters and their $1\sigma$ uncertainties are listed in Table~\ref{tab:schechter_fits}.
 The overall similarity in shape across void categories indicates that the fundamental form of the luminosity function is preserved in underdense regions, although the fitted parameters (notably the faint-end slope $\alpha$ and characteristic magnitude $M^{\ast}$) exhibit systematic variations with void size and redshift; these variations are discussed below in the context of the SDSS comparison.

-The right panel of Figure~\ref{fig:lf} illustrates the correlation between the Schechter parameters $M^*$ and $\alpha$ for our void galaxy samples, revealing a clear monotonic evolutionary trend from $z \sim 2$ to $z = 0$.
-Across all three void categories, the characteristic luminosity $M^*$ decreases systematically from approximately $-22.1$ to about $-21.6$, while the faint-end slope $\alpha$ becomes shallower, increasing from $-1.55$ to around $-1.35$.
-This evolution toward a less negative $\alpha$ indicates a population-wide shift toward fainter characteristic luminosities and corresponds to a relative increase in the proportion of low-luminosity galaxies within the void population over cosmic time.
+The right panel of Figure~\ref{fig:lf} shows the correlation between the Schechter parameters $M^{*}$ and $\alpha$ for the void galaxy samples, revealing a clear evolutionary trend across the four simulation snapshots.
+For the All void population, the characteristic magnitude brightens from $M^{*} = -21.61 \pm 0.01$ at $z = 0.0$ to $M^{*} = -21.92 \pm 0.01$ at $z = 2.09$, while the faint-end slope steepens from $\alpha = -1.37 \pm 0.01$ to $\alpha = -1.56 \pm 0.01$ over the same redshift range.
+The Small-void and Large-void subsamples exhibit the same qualitative behavior.
+This evolution toward a shallower faint-end slope (less negative $\alpha$) at lower redshifts indicates that the relative abundance of faint galaxies in voids decreases over cosmic time, consistent with the suppression of star formation in low-mass void galaxies at late epochs.

 While this overall trend is coherent, quantifying its functional form reveals significant differences between void sizes.
 To characterize these differences, we fit the redshift dependence of $M^*$ and $\alpha$ using the empirical forms suggested by \citet{Helgason2012}: